BloomTech-Labs/community-calendar-fe/README.md

 | lint       | Run Eslint and report errors found by recursively searching and analyzing all javascript files in the /src directory.                                                                                                                                 |
 | test       | Run the Jest test suite once.                                                                                                                                                                                                                         |
 | test:watch | Run the Jest test suite in `watch` mode.
 The test suite will run when a file used in tests is updated.                                                                                                                                                |

 ### Environment Variables

-Create two files for environment variables: `.env` and `.env.development`.
+Create a file for environment variables: `.env` .
-Use the .env.development file to store secrets for local development.
-Use '.env' to test the production build locally.

 #### Required env variables: